snowflakedb/libsnowflakeclient/deps/curl/docs/libcurl/opts/CURLINFO_SCHEME.md

 this CURL **handle**.

 The **scheme** pointer is NULL or points to private memory.
 You MUST NOT free - it gets freed when you call curl_easy_cleanup(3) on the corresponding CURL handle.

+The returned scheme might be upper or lowercase.
+Do comparisons case insensitively.

+# %PROTOCOLS%

 # EXAMPLE